Andrea-Augello/Binary-calculator/README.md

 Before any computation, there's an additional check to avoid division by zero, in case the divisor is zero, the `DIVISION` function will leave on the stack the highest positive integer 32 bits can represent.

 The `STORE_VALUE` procedure is tasked with taking from the stack a value to be interpreted as an 8-bit signed integer and storing it into the current value variable as a 32-bit number.
-This is not a trivial operation as a negative number in two's notation will be regarded as a different positive if proper care is not taken in performing a sign extension.
+This is not a trivial operation as a negative number in two's notation will be regarded as a different positive one if proper care is not taken in performing a sign extension.
 The chosen approach is to truncate the 32-bit value and perform the sign extension with the method reported in [@BitTwiddling].

 Another word in this section plays an important role when one wants to perform operations on intermediate results: the `COMPUTE_RESULT` word works strictly on a $"last\_value \circ current\_value"$ fashion, so there is a need to take the contents of `CURRENT_VALUE` and storing them into `LAST_VALUE`, this is accomplished by `PREPARE_NEXT`.